 GST is implemented and regulated by the GST council.
 This council is made up of the finance ministers of the Central as well as different State Governments.
 The Council is chaired by the Union Finance Minister and is tasked with revisions, regulations and rates that may apply to the GST law.

 Under the GST law, businesses with turnover exceeding Rs 40 lakh* (Rs 10 lakh for North-Eastern States, J&K, Himachal Pradesh and Uttarakhand) is compulsorily required to obtain GST registration.
-The limit is applicable for the supplier of goods only.
+The limit is applicable to the supplier of goods only.

-The threshold remains to be Rs 20 lakh and in case of special category states at Rs 10 lakh for the service providers.
+The threshold remains to be Rs 20 lakh and in case of special category States at Rs 10 lakh for the service providers.

 *CBIC had notified the increase in threshold turnover from Rs 20 lakh to Rs 40 lakh which came into effect from the 1st of April 2019.